ollama/ollama/docs/api.md

 #### Load a model

-If you post a body with just the model, it will load the model into memory, but not do a generation.
+If an empty prompt is provided, the model will be loaded into memory.

 ##### Request